edwinkapkei/android-custom-fonts/README.md

 # android-custom-fonts
-A simpe example on how to implement custom fonts on android
+A simpe example on how to implement custom fonts on android<br />